holmesrichards/clock/README.md

 **Clock** can have one of two values, INT and EXT.
 When set to EXT, the internal clock is disabled and instead clock pulses input on the **Clock In** jack are repeated at the **Clock Out** jack and divided by 2, 4, 8, and *amt* at the **Div 2**, **Div 4**, **Div 8**, and **Div N** jacks.
 When external clock is enabled, the Width line in set mode is not available, nor are any run mode functions (other than to return to set mode).
 Returning to INT restarts the internal clock, and the external clock pulses are ignored.

 **Width** represents the pulse width (duty cycle) of the (internal) clock, in percent.
 Turning the encoder increases or decreases the width in increments of 5%, in the range 5% to 95%.
 At startup, *width* is 50.

+**Pulse/beat** is the number of clock pulses per musical beat, or PPB.
+Any number from 1 through 24 may be selected.
+At startup, PPB is 4.

 At any time in set mode, a long press on the tactile button switches to run mode.